pytorch/serve/docs/management_api.md

 * synchronous - whether or not the call is synchronous.
 The default value is `false`.
 * timeout - the specified wait time for a worker to complete all pending requests.
 If exceeded, the work process will be terminated.
 Use `0` to terminate the backend worker process immediately.
 Use `-1` to wait infinitely.
 The default value is `-1`.

 Use the Scale Worker API to dynamically adjust the number of workers for any version of a model to better serve different inference request loads.

-There are two different flavour of this API, synchronous vs asynchronous.
+There are two different flavors of this API, synchronous and asynchronous.

 The asynchronous call will return immediately with HTTP code 202: